Edu0ff/Memory-Game-HaB/README.md

     4. You can check your game results in the bottom part of the panel.
 ## Tech Stack

-Made with HTML5, CSS3 and JavaScript
+Made with HTML5, CSS3 and Vanilla JavaScript

 ## Authors